Burakumin

-Burakumin (部落民, "people of the hamlet/village") are a former outcaste group in Japan, residing at the bottom of the traditional Japanese social hierarchy.
-The burakumins ancestors were outcastes of the pre-modern era, primarily from the Edo period, who were associated with occupations considered impure or tainted by death, such as executioners, undertakers, slaughterhouse workers, butchers, or tanners.
-They traditionally lived in their own hamlets and neighbourhoods.
+Burakumin (部落民, "hamlet people") are a historically marginalized social group in Japan.
+Their ancestors were outcastes of the pre-modern era who were associated with occupations considered impure or tainted by death, such as executioners, undertakers, slaughterhouse workers, butchers, and tanners.
+This group resided at the bottom of the traditional social hierarchy, and were segregated into their own hamlets and neighborhoods.
 Although legally liberated in 1871 with the abolition of the feudal caste system, burakumin have since faced persistent discrimination and prejudice.
-While living conditions in buraku communities have improved, particularly as a result of government projects in the late 20th century, burakumin may still face social ostracism, especially in marriage and employment.
-The total population of burakumin is estimated to be between 1.5 and 3 million people.
+Their total modern population is estimated to be between 1.5 and 3 million.

 The history of the burakumin is often presented as a "master narrative" that assumes a direct, continuous line from pre-modern outcastes to the modern-day community.
 However, scholars such as Timothy D. Amos have challenged this view, arguing that the modern burakumin identity is a more recent, discursively constructed category that homogenizes diverse groups with unique and often fluid histories.
 As they are physically and ethnically indistinguishable from other Japanese people, the discrimination they face is often rooted in their ancestry, place of residence, or other indirect markers.
 This "invisibility" has led to a social environment where buraku issues are often shrouded in silence, creating a paradox where individuals may be of burakumin descent without being aware of it.

 The social stigma attached to the group led to the "buraku problem" (部落問題, buraku mondai) in modern Japan.
 Various social and political movements have emerged since the late 19th century to combat this discrimination, most notably the National Levellers Association (Suiheisha) in the 1920s and the post-war Buraku Liberation League (BLL).
 These movements have adopted different strategies, from vocal confrontation to strategic silence, to challenge prejudice and advocate for human rights.
+While living conditions in buraku communities have improved, particularly as a result of government projects in the late 20th century, burakumin may still face social ostracism, especially in marriage and employment.